TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup-manual-link.md

 ## Step 1: Download Obico for Klipper and run `install.sh` {#step-1-download-obico-for-klipper-and-run-installsh}

-1. SSH to the Raspberry Pi your Klipper runs on.
+1. SSH to the Raspberry Pi (or other SBC) your Klipper runs on.
 2. Run:
 ```bash
     cd ~